 Skip to contents

 predictWEV_Conf predicts the categorical response distribution of decision and confidence ratings, predictWEV_RT computes the predicted RT distribution (density) in the 2DSD Model (Pleskac & Busemeyer, 2010) and the dynWEV model (Hellmann et al., 2023), given specific parameter constellations.
-See dWEV and d2DSD for more information about parameters.
+See ddynaViTE and d2DSD for more information about parameters.

 Usage